Search by Keyword

 There were a total of fifteen recording sessions instituted in the latter half of 1965 to record the entire “Rubber Soul” album (which also included their end-of-the-year single).
 “The Word” was recorded on November 10th of that year, which was the fourteenth of those sessions.
 While a couple stereo mixes of previously recorded tracks were made in the late afternoon, The Beatles arrived at 9 pm for an evening recording session that lasted until 4 the next morning.
 Approximately the first five of these seven hours were utilized to fully record “The Word,” while the final two hours resulted in the rhythm track of “I’m Looking Through You” being finally completed to everyone’s satisfaction, this being the third of four sessions needed to record that song.

-After some rehearsal, three takes of the rhythm track were recorded before they finally nailed it, “take three” being the best.
-The rhythm track consisted of Paul on piano, John on rhythm guitar chops, George on lead guitar and Ringo on drums.
+After some rehearsal, three takes of the rhythm track were then recorded before they finally nailed it, “take three” being the best.
+The rhythm track consisted of Paul on piano, John on rhythm guitar chops, George on lead guitar and Ringo as usual on drums.

 Quite a lot of vocal work was recorded as overdubs as well.
 Two sets of harmonies by John, Paul and George were recorded, the first being sung in normal register and the second sung in falsetto during the last two verses.
 Paul even added another falsetto harmony on these verses during the maraca / harmonium overdub.
 John also added his lead vocals as an overdub and then double-tracked them as well.
 All in all, there appears to be a total of nine voices overdubbed onto the rhythm track to achieve what we hear in the final version.